 Erica Lira Castro has been married to Julian Castro since 2007.
-He formerly served as the Secretary of Housing and Urban Development under President Obama and his twin brother Joaquin is currently representing Texas in Congress.
+Castro formerly served as the Secretary of Housing and Urban Development under President Obama.
+His twin brother, Joaquin is currently representing Texas in Congress.

 Here’s what you need to know.